ECIP 1112: Olympia Treasury Contract Source

 1. Contract Immutability and Access Control

-Only an authorized DAO executor contract may call disbursement functions (release(), execute()).
+• Restricted Execution — Only the authorized DAO executor defined in ECIP-1113 may call disbursement functions (release() / execute()).

 2. DAO Governance and Integration Risks